Woman Injured by Roller Door

 This case involves a woman who suffered injuries while working at a warehouse facility located in Idaho.
 The loading docks were all outfitted with commercial roller doors.
 At the time of the accident the plaintiff was unloading various items on the loading dock.
 She was standing near the door when, without warning, the door came down and struck her on the head.
 As a result of the impact, the woman suffered severe and traumatic brain injuries.
 It is alleged that the door was not properly inspected and up to specification, causing it to close unintentionally and violently.

-1. Do you extensive experience engineering/inspecting commercial roller doors?
+Do you have extensive experience engineering/inspecting commercial roller doors?

 About the author